The Common Riding

 The Hawick Common-Riding is the first of the Border Common Ridings and celebrates both the capture of an English Flag in 1514 by the youth of Hawick at a place called Hornshole and the ancient custom of riding the marches or boundaries of the common land.

-The Common-Riding proper takes place in June on a Friday and Saturday.
-It had been the invariable practice to hold the riding of the marches on the last Friday in May, but the adoption by this country of the Gregorian Calendar, which removed eleven days from the year, forced the festival into June.
+The Common Riding proper takes place in June on a Friday and Saturday.
+It had been the invariable practice to hold the riding of the marches on the last Friday in May, but the adoption by this country of the Gregorian Calendar, which removed eleven days from the year, forced the event into June.

 This important week begins on the Sunday with the Kirkin’ o’ the Cornet during a service in the church of which he is a member.
 This is preceded by the Cornet’s Church Parade in which the principals, together with the followers, walk from the Council Chambers to the church.